Introduction

 Pro and Pro2 Controllers

-- On a Pro or Pro2 Controller, the Interface carries the Controller IP.
-The Controller IP is set through the LAN Adapter settings, and each Reader within the Controller has an IP address based on the Controller IP.
+- On a Pro or Pro2 Controller, the Controller IP is set through the LAN Adapter settings, and each Reader within the Controller has an IP address based on the Controller IP.
 You may hear the Controller IP referred to as the TCP IP or LAN IP interchangeably.

 Adapters